 If I accept the challenge to prove Christianity in a rational sense to a skeptic, and if the skeptic is honest, the skeptic himself would have to admit that he is assuming certain beliefs.
 Those beliefs he assumes are premises that themselves are not provable in the way he asks for proof of Christianity.

 While Keller doesn’t get into why mysticism is not the right path, I will take a stab at it.
-Mysticism is the religious experience of the individual.
+Mysticism is grounded in personal religious experience.
 If I rely on nothing other than my religious experiences, I am using nothing but my own sense of direction (my inner compass) in determining what is truth.

-Mysticism, personal religious experience, may be something meaningful for you and suggest the existence of spiritual things for which you long, but it can’t be the anchor of truth because it is purely subjective.
-It can’t guide you beyond where you are standing at any given moment.
+Mysticism, personal religious experience, may be something meaningful for you and suggest the existence of spiritual things that are sensed in the experience, but it can’t be the anchor of truth because of its subjective nature.
+It suggest corresponding reality, but it can’t guide you beyond where you are standing at any given moment.